vikasgokavi/EC2-Webserver/README.md

 <img width="960" alt="Screenshot 2024-03-22 131227" src="https://github.com/vikasgokavi/EC2-Webserver/assets/105034318/a3ca2da2-69d8-4919-b146-a532a99fa6dd">

-11. We can now terminate the instance.​
+# Task 6: We can now terminate the instance.​

 Refresh  the instance console screen.​